CorrodedCoder/logrief/README.md

 The add-on should be generated as dist/packages/logrief.mcaddon

-Note: On Windows, you might need to run the following command under PowerShell in the repository directory before the NPM steps:
+**Note**: On Windows, you might need to run the following command under PowerShell in the repository directory before the NPM steps:
 `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`

 ## Developer convenience